The Issues - Human Rights for Palestinians under Israeli occupation

 Human Rights Reports and Fact Sheets:

-- UN Special Rapporteur: Situation of human rights in the Palestinian territories occupied since 1967 (advance unedited version, October 23, 2017)
+- UN Special Rapporteur: Situation of human rights in the Palestinian territories occupied since 1967 (2nd report, advance unedited version, October 23, 2017)

 - B'tselem and HaMoked: Unprotected: The Detention of Palestinian Teenagers in East Jerusalem (October, 2017)